2026 FIFA Women's Champions Cup

-The 2026 FIFA Women's Champions Cup is the first edition of FIFA Women's Champions Cup organized by FIFA.
-The tournament features the champion clubs from each of the six continental confederations, competing in a cycle of three years in every four (with the exception of the year in which the FIFA Women's Club World Cup is held) to determine the world's premier women's club team.
+The 2026 FIFA Women's Champions Cup was the first edition of FIFA Women's Champions Cup organised by FIFA.
+The tournament featured the champion clubs from each of the six continental confederations, playing each other in a single-elimination bracket, to determine the world's premier women's club team.
+The winners received million, the biggest-ever single award in women's club football.

-The first two matches are being played in the home stadium of a team involved in each match, and the final four matches (including the final) will be played in London.
+Stage 1 matches were played in the home stadium of a team involved in each match, and stage 2 was played in London, England.